-Overall, whereas the vast majority of the global population is right-handed, it's thought that a smaller percentage is right-footed, an even smaller percentage is right-eared (perhaps a little over half), but this trend is unlikely to be visible using only five volunteers.
+Overall, whereas the vast majority of the global population is right-handed, it's thought that a smaller percentage is right-footed, an even smaller percentage is right-eyed, and yet an even smaller percentage is right-eared (perhaps a little over half), but this trend is unlikely to be visible using only five volunteers.
 Why might people have a weaker preference for an eye or ear that matches their dominant side?
 Perhaps one ear or eye is stronger than the other.